scalawithcats/scala-with-cats/src/pages/parser/applicative.md

 res0: Int => (Int => (Int => Int)) = <function1>
 ~~~

 With curried functions we can fake abstraction over arity.
-Say we have three `Int`s and our function `foo` above.
+Say we have three `Ints` and our function `foo` above.
 We can apply each `Int` to `foo` in turn, getting back a new function till we have supplied all three arguments, when we get back an `Int`.

 ~~~ scala
 scala> foo.curried(1)(2)(3)